Salter Street Films: History

-Based on their reputation for political satire, American documentary filmmaker Michael Moore approached Salter Street to produce his project Bowling for Columbine.
+Based on their reputation for political satire, U.S. documentary filmmaker Michael Moore approached Salter Street to produce his project Bowling for Columbine.
 Michael Donovan agreed and arranged financing in Canada and Germany.
 The documentary won both the Anniversary Prize at the Cannes Film Festival and the Oscar for Best Documentary Feature Film.

-In 2000, a year after the Donovan brothers had taken the company public, Salter Street was awarded the broadcast licence for IFC by the Canadian Radio-television and Telecommunications Commission.
+In 2000, a year after the Donovan brothers had taken the company public, Salter Street was awarded the broadcast license for IFC by the Canadian Radio-television and Telecommunications Commission.
 This potentially lucrative award, combined with Salter Street's reputation as a content-provider, attracted interest from the powerful media corporation Alliance Atlantis.
 Alliance bought Salter Street from the majority shareholders the following year.
 Paul and Michael Donovan remained on as producers.

-In 2003, two years after the purchase, Alliance closed the operation, transferring Salter Street's ongoing television productions to Alliance.
+In 2003, two years after the purchase, Alliance closed the operation, transferring Salter Street's ongoing TV productions to Alliance.

 Paul Donovan has continued as an independent producer and director.
-In May 2004, Michael Donovan formed the Halifax Film Company with many of the former Salter Street employees.
-In 2006, Halifax Film merged with Decode Entertainment to form DHX Media.
+In May 2004, Michael Donovan formed the Halifax Film Company with all of the former Salter Street employees.
+In 2006, Halifax Film merged with Decode Entertainment to form DHX Media (now as WildBrain).
+DHX sold the studio in 2018 to IoM Media Ventures and was rebranded to the Island of Misfits.